keboola/developers-docs/extend/generic-extractor/config/mappings.md

 },
 {% endhighlight %}

-It also marks the `userId` column in the `user-contact` table as primary key.
+It also marks the `userId` column in the `user-contact` table as the primary key.
 The following tables are produced by the above mapping configuration:

 users: